hummingbird-dev/webdav-fileselector/README.md

 # webdav-fileselector

 A Laravel package for showing and selecting files and folders of a WebDAV server.
+(Can be used without Laravel with some modifications)

 ## Features